tk-notes/lucas-meier-blog/content/posts/2021/04/constant-time-big-numbers-introduction/index.md

 Using this information, instead of trying random strings, we can focus on guessing character by character.
 At first, none of our characters our correct.
-Then, we keep changing the first character of our string, until we get see that it's correct:
+Then, we keep changing the first character of our string, until we get to see that it's correct:

 {{<img "7.png">}}